-In relation to the first year of application of Directive 2009/138/EC, insurance and insurance undertakings shall submit to the supervisory authorities the following quantitative and qualitative information:
+1. In relation to the first year of application of Directive 2009/138/EC, insurance and reinsurance undertakings shall submit to the supervisory authorities the following quantitative and qualitative information:

-an opening valuation of assets and liabilities drawn up in accordance with the valuation principles set out in Article 75 to 86 of Directive 2009/138/EC.
+(a) an opening valuation of assets and liabilities drawn up in accordance with the valuation principles set out in Article 75 to 86 of Directive 2009/138/EC.
 The reference date of the opening financial statement shall be the first day of the insurance or reinsurance undertaking's financial year starting on or after 1 January 2016 but before 1 July 2016;

-separately for each material class of assets and liabilities, a qualitative explanation of the main differences between the figures reported in the opening valuation as set out in point (a) and those calculated according to the solvency regime previously in place;
+(b) separately for each material class of assets and liabilities, a qualitative explanation of the main differences between the figures reported in the opening valuation as set out in point (a) and those calculated according to the solvency regime previously in place;

-the undertaking's Minimum Capital Requirement, Solvency Capital Requirement and eligible Own Funds as of the date of the opening financial statement referred to in point (a).
+(c) the undertaking's Minimum Capital Requirement, Solvency Capital Requirement and eligible Own Funds as of the date of the opening financial statement referred to in point (a).

-Insurance and reinsurance undertakings shall submit to the supervisory authority the information in paragraph 1 no later than 14 weeks after the reference date of the opening financial statement as referred to in paragraph 1.
+2. Insurance and reinsurance undertakings shall submit to the supervisory authority the information in paragraph 1 no later than 14 weeks after the reference date of the opening financial statement as referred to in point (a) of paragraph 1.

 CHAPTER XIV